nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 toc: true
 tree_item_index: 1050
 ---

+The more people involved on a document, the more it becomes difficult to collaborate and communicate on it because every participant has its own device (PC, mobile, tablet, etc.) and its own tool, which means different format to preview.

 {{! excerpt}}
-The Nuxeo Annotations with ARender addon allows users to preview and annotate any document stored in the Nuxeo repository: Office documents, PDF, images, videos with the ARender previewer, from Arondor.
+The Nuxeo Annotations addon allows users to preview and annotate any document stored in the Nuxeo repository: Office documents, PDF, images, videos, etc., on any device with the ARender previewer from Arondor.
 {{! /excerpt}}

 ARender software is made of two pieces: